Cooking white rice to perfection is hard enough, but have you ever tried creating mouth-watering brown rice using a pan and some boiling water?

-The interface looks garish with an unattractive orange hue to the display.
+The interface looks garnish with an unattractive orange hue to the display.
 We’re guessing you’re not buying a rice cooker based on appearance, though.
-Push the buttons to navigate your diverse options when it comes to rustling up some rice.
+Instead, push the buttons to navigate your diverse options when it comes to rustling up some rice.

 If you enjoy more than standard-issue white rice – something with barely any nutritional benefit – you can widen your repertoire and cook brown rice, germinated brown rice, or GABA rice without any hassle or specialist knowledge.
 Just pop it in the machine and punch a button.

 If you want to cook a wide variety of rice without undue effort and you don’t mind digging deep, this Zojirushi is currently available at an aggressive discount.
-Act quickly and grab yourself a real bargain.
+So act quickly and grab yourself a real bargain.

 3. Budget Pick: Panasonic Rice Cooker and Multi-Cooker

 What can you do if you’re looking for a versatile rice cooker on a tight budget?
 Well, you could save yourself a headache and pick up this multipurpose Panasonic.

 Available in a spread of sizes, this 6-cup model should give you the capacity you need to cook for the whole family.
 But, as with all full-size rice cookers, ensure you’ve got enough space on the kitchen counter before you commit to purchase.

 You can cook white, brown, and yellow rice with push-button ease.
 This is not the extent of your options, though.
 This multi-cooker is also ideal for soups, stews, and vegetables.
 You can even whip up some oatmeal in the background as you start your day, then wolf down a nutritious breakfast before heading out.